If you're like me, Autism Awareness Month is actually every month.

 Autism, like everything else, is a complex issue — and a political one.
 And like everything else, it gets more complicated the more you learn about it.
-To help you be supportive, or at least not harmful, to people you know (and with 1 in 68 school-aged children having autism, the odds are that you do in fact know them), autism awareness is extremely important.
+To help you be supportive, or at least not harmful, to people you know (and with

 At least to some extent.
 Because, sometimes, autism awareness can be a bad thing.

 The complexity and politics of autism can become overwhelming with too much research.
 I feel overwhelmed by some aspects of simply writing this article.
 The more aware you become of all the issues, the harder it becomes for you to take a step without fear of offending someone you're actually trying to be an ally to.

 Do I vaccinate, or do I not?
 Do I say “autistic” or “child with autism”?
 “Cure”?
 “Accept”?
 “Blessing”?
 “Curse”?
 The deeper you dig, the harder it gets.
 This dovetails nicely into my next point, namely:

 Many parents and autistics choose April as a month to fully focus on autism as a cause.
 We post autism-related articles daily, and link to others we find enjoyable, valuable, or touching.

 But the more you post about the complexities and politics, and the pros and the cons, the more dissent you generate.
 Because autism is too complicated for you to please everyone, and some of the people you displease get REALLY displeased.